Assault Surveillance Videos

 They beat me unconscious multiple times with their fists, leaving bruises and scratches later documented in a forensic medical exam.
 The assault included physical and sexual violations.
 They were professionals.
 They knew that multiple concussions would impair my memory and make it harder to testify clearly later.

 They left the phone with me as they pillaged my home — which allowed me to call 911 and activate my surveillance system.
-While I lay injured in bed, they ripped doors off their hinges, smashed my refrigerator, threw contents across the floor, and broke anything fragile they could find.
-They were staging the scene to make it look like a mutual domestic violence incident, so I’d be arrested too.
-They were experienced.
-They knew exactly what they were doing.
+While I lay injured in bed, they ripped doors off their hinges, tore my refrigerator apart, threw contents across the floor, breaking anything fragile they could find.

 I called 911 four times.
 The police — two officers — arrived nearly two hours after my first call.
 They came into my bedroom, where I begged them to protect me.
 Instead, they gave the assaulters five minutes to “gather their things.”
 During that time, more of my belongings were stolen — while the officers stood by.